Our 2021 RAM Promaster Van Conversion

 Under-bed shelf for storing bulky flat things

 Clothes and shoes are accessible from inside the van.
-A bungee cord will prevent the bins from sliding forward when we’re driving.
-The heavy-duty nesting blue bins are dividable.
+The heavy-duty nesting blue bins come with dividers.

 Storage shelf made from 1/2” plywood, screwed to the wall in four places with perforated strapping.
 Bungee cords keep items in place while driving.